The world's most destructive forest fires

 Chinchaga Fire, British Columbia and Alberta, Canada, 1950

-The Chinchaga Fire, or the Chinchaga River fire as it's also known, remains in joint-first place as the world's largest forest fire in the Guinness World Records book.
-It was thought to have been started by human activity, most likely slash burning, and some three million acres of boreal forest across the provinces of British Columbia and Alberta were burned during the fire.
-The blaze lasted from early June right up to 31 October – no human deaths were recorded.
-Pictured here is the forest-hemmed Chinchaga River itself.
+The Chinchaga Fire, or the Chinchaga River Fire as it's also known, remains in joint-first place as the world's largest forest fire in the Guinness Book of World Records.
+It was probably started by human activity, most likely slash-and-burning, and some three million acres of boreal forest across British Columbia and Alberta were burned.

 HelloRF Zcool/Shutterstock